Russian Winter Games open amid security scares, arrests

 In St Petersburg, the protesters were held after unfurling a banner declaring "Discrimination is incompatible with the Olympic Movement", gay rights group All Out said.

-Google placed a rainbow version of its logo on its search page featuring the six colors on the gay pride flag - red, orange, yellow, green, blue and purple.
+Google placed a rainbow version of its logo on its search page featuring the six colours on the gay pride flag - red, orange, yellow, green, blue and purple.

-The page also includes a quote from the Olympic charter underlining the right to practice sport without discrimination.
+The page also includes a quote from the Olympic charter underlining the right to practise sport without discrimination.

 Google Inc. declined to comment.